 After a minute, I couldn't take it anymore.
-I reached out for her hand, and squeezed.
+I reached out for her hand and squeezed.
 It was then that she stopped singing.
-"It's ok to cry, mother."
+"It's okay to cry, mother."
 I said, softly.

 For a moment, she was silent.
 The next thing I knew, her arms wrapped around me, and she held me close to her chest, to her broken heart, and sobbed.
 "Wolfie, I can't believe…Oh, I'm so sorry, my dearest Wolfram.
 My precious child."

-Mother was pouring her heart out to me by crying, and holding me so tightly, as if she were afraid I'd be gone in the blink of an eye.
+Mother was pouring her heart out to me by crying and holding me so tightly, as if she were afraid I'd be disappear too.